surniaulula/wpsso/readme.txt

 * *Bugfixes*
 	* None.
 * *Developer Notes*
+	* Removed the "Google Project API Key" option since there are no Google API modules currently used.
 	* Added a new WpssoPage get_the_text() method for the WPSSO JSON v1.34.2 add-on.
 	* Renamed the following filters:
 		* 'wpsso_filter_content' to 'wpsso_can_filter_content'